GithubTechsupport/VaerAktiv/README.md

 ## Warnings

-- Function "observeOnce" is never used in `HomeScreenViewModel.kt` - Used for physical emulator.
+- Function "observeOnce" is never used in `HomeScreenViewModel.kt` - The code this function belongs to is temporarily commented out to work with virtual emulators.
-- Parameter 'lifecycleOwner' is never used in `HomeScreenViewModel.kt` - Used for physical emulator.
+- Parameter 'lifecycleOwner' is never used in `HomeScreenViewModel.kt` - The code this parameter belongs to is temporarily commented out to work with virtual emulators.
 - Property "deviceLocation" is never used in `HomeScreenViewModel.kt` - Used in `HomeScreen.kt`
 -